martijntakken/Azure-Sentinel/Playbooks/ZScaler/Authentication/readme.md

 ## Summary

 This folder contains 1 playbook:
-* ZScaler Authentication: Can be used to handle the ZScaler Authentication authenticatopn process.
+* ZScaler Authentication: Can be used to handle the ZScaler Authentication authentication process.
 The output is a JSessionID which can be used to do other API actions.
 The playbook can be embedded in other playbooks.
 Refer this link for the authentication Process: [Authenticate and create an API session](https://help.zscaler.com/zia/api-getting-started#CreateSession)

 ![Playbook](../Images/Authentication.png)